 New party funding rules to promote local political activity

 Paul Cotterill calls for changes in funding for political parties so that all donations “could only be made to local parties.”
 This would “promote local political activity and devolve power within parties to the ’grassroots’.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.